Rachana Rimal

-Rachana Rimal (रचना रिमाल; born 13 August 2002), is a Nepalese singer.
-She is credited for singing over one thousand Nepali songs in less than two years.
+Rachana Rimal (रचना रिमाल; born 15 August 2002), is a Nepalese singer.
+She is credited for singing over one thousand Nepali songs in less than two years, between the years 2020 and 2022.
 Came into recognition through singing reality show Nepal Idol in 2019, she has established herself as one of the leading singers in Nepal.
 Some of her songs include Photo Firimma, Unko Preeti, Paani Chhamkine, and Mineral Water.

 Early life

 Rachana Rimal was born on 13 August 2002 in Tehrathum; her family moved to Jhapa when she was an infant.
 She has been singing since the earliest age she can remember.
 She used to sing Bhajan on local occasions in her hometown, Jhapa.
 She also competed in many regional competitions.
 The first competition she won was held in a Facebook group; one of her teachers recorded her performance and uploaded a video to the group.
 Rimal received the highest number of likes and won the competition receiving a harmonium as a prize.
 In another competition, she received five hundred rupees as prize money, which she has still not spent.